While sailing over choppy waters, a skeg can potentially take some of the work out of paddling and make the overall kayaking experience smoother.

 A skeg, in contrast, cannot be moved sideways – though it can be pulled up to the hull to different degrees when not it’s not needed.
 But that’s true only for adjustable kayaks.
 For fixed skeg designs, it can’t be moved at all.

-A nice thing about this skeg is It can be fitted on both kayaks & other small vessels.
-In terms of design, it has a platform and an 8’’ fin that can be adjusted and locked into the mount.
+This skeg can be fitted on both kayaks and other small vessels.
+It’s 9inch (23cm) fin can be detached or adjusted and locked into the mount.
 This allows the user to remove the fin and still have the mounting in place when you don’t need it.

 Another plus is you can mount it on your craft’s hull without the aid of tools – though it’s advised that you use a suitable (PVC compatible) marine glue for that purpose.

-Small Kayak Skeg is designed in such a way that it too can be mounted to the keel of your craft using marine glue – so you don’t need fasteners like nuts or screws.
-Further, it comes with the required mounting attachments and, of course, a fin (measuring 4 inches).
+This kayak skeg can also be mounted to the keel of your craft using marine glue – so you don’t need fasteners like nuts or screws.
+It’s available in two sized (8.5 and 11.5 inches).

 How To Add A Skeg To A Kayak